microbe73/rroy20/24_LAMP/README.md

 An available ssh key, obtainable with the command `ssh keygen`

-1. With your public key copied, add it on Digital Ocean to your list of SSH keys * https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-account/
+1. With your public key copied, add it on Digital Ocean to your list of SSH keys https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-account/
-2.
+2. Create a droplet of the 5 dollar plan variety, being sure to add your ssh key on the creation page
-3.
+3. To initially access your droplet, enter `ssh root@droplet_ip`
 4. Step, with
     ```
     generic code block or terminal command